Assessment at Woodfield

 Reporting to Parents

 Pupils in Years 2 and 6 will sit statutory assessment tests in May.
 Additionally, pupils in Year 1 will sit the Phonics Screening Check in June.
-The dates for these statutory assessments can be found on the school calendar as well as Key Stage 1 and Key Stage 2 pages.
+Year 4 pupils will also sit a multiplication tables check in June.

 Information on the primary school progress measures can be found here.